Julian Serrano Tapas: Design and ambiance

-The restaurant is located in the lobby of the Aria Resort and Casino.
-Designed by Gente de Valor and Serrano, the restaurant represents "the vibrant culture of my country" and needed "a good sense of balance" according to Serrano.
+The restaurant was located in the lobby of the Aria Resort and Casino.
+Designed by Gente de Valor and Serrano, the restaurant represented "the vibrant culture of my country" and needed "a good sense of balance" according to Serrano.

 Cuisine and beverages

-The restaurant serves contemporary versions of Spanish-style tapas with occasional Asian fusion influences.
-Dishes include paella (including a vegan option); ahi tuna tempura with seaweed salad and avocado-rocoto-mayo and ponzu sauce; marinated olives; stuffed piquillo peppers; grilled calamari; ribs made from Black Iberian pigs; salmon with truffle bechamel sauce and mushrooms; squid-ink rice with chicken and saffron, lobster with roasted red peppers; and empanadas.
+The restaurant served contemporary versions of Spanish-style tapas with occasional Asian fusion influences.
+Dishes included paella (including a vegan option); ahi tuna tempura with seaweed salad and avocado-rocoto-mayo and ponzu sauce; marinated olives; stuffed piquillo peppers; grilled calamari; ribs made from Black Iberian pigs; salmon with truffle bechamel sauce and mushrooms; squid-ink rice with chicken and saffron, lobster with roasted red peppers; and empanadas.

-The dessert menu includes torrija with salted caramel and vanilla ice cream.
+The dessert menu included torrija with salted caramel and vanilla ice cream.